dgaydukov/cert-aws/sa/files/sa.md

 * enforce IAM access to db
 There are 3 types of groups:
 * Subnet group - a list of VPC subnets (you should have at least 2 subnets in 2 different AZ) where rds would create your db.
-* PG (Parameter Group) - a list of db config values that can be applied to 1 or many rds instances (for example you can increase a number of connections to rds here).
+* PG (Parameter Group) - a list of db config values (db engine configuraton) that can be applied to 1 or many rds instances (for example you can increase a number of connections to rds here).
 You can't modify default PG (that would be created when you create db instance).
 If you want custom params add them to new pg and associate it with db.
+When you change dynamic param, change applied immediately, when you change static param - it would be applied after you manually reboot rds.
 * OG (Option group) - a list of features that are available for db instance.
-By default empty OG is assigned when you create db, you can't modify it, but you can create new OG - add options, and assign it to db.
+By default empty OG is assigned when you create db, you can't modify it (add options into it), but you can create new OG - add options, and assign it to db.
     There are 2 types of options:
     * persistent - can't be removed from an OG while DB instances are associated with this OG
-    * permanent - can never be removed from OG
+    * permanent - can never be removed from OG mysql options (only 2):
-    There are 2 options available for mysql (for other engines other options available):
     * MariaDB Audit Plugin - records db activity like users logging or queries
+    * MySQL memcached - enables apps to use InnoDB tables in a manner similar to NoSQL key-value data stores oracle options (many):
+    * S3_INTEGRATION - required if you want your oracle rds to read/write data from s3 + you need IAM role.
+So as you see just adding IAM role is not enough, you need to add this option.
-    * MySQL memcached - enables apps to use InnoDB tables in a manner similar to NoSQL key-value data stores You can set encryption only on creating, once created you can set it to use encryption, also if you created encrypted you can disable it.
+You can set encryption only on creating, once created you can set it to use encryption, also if you created encrypted you can disable it.
 So if you create unencrypted db and want to turn on encryption you have to take snapshot encrypt it and create new encrypted db from it, then remove old db.
 If encryption is enabled you can't disable it after db creation, yet you can create unencrypted db.
 Same holds true for read replica.
 For encrypted db only encrypted read replica is possible (there is no way to have encrypted read-replica for unencrypted db or vice versa).